marcosfavat/dino/How-to-install-GDAL.md

 On Windows, the most easiest way to install GDAL Python Binding is to use the packages available [here](http://www.lfd.uci.edu/~gohlke/pythonlibs/#gdal).
 Choose the one that match the version of Python bundle with Blender.
 Note that these distributions also includes GDAL binary files.

 You need pip to install *.whl package files.
 The Python installation bundle with Blender do not include pip but include distutils.
-So it's possible to run [get-pip.py](https://bootstrap.pypa.io/get-pip.py) to install pip :
+So it's possible to install pip :

-`blender_install_folder\2.7x\python\bin\python.exe get-pip.py`
+`blender_install_folder\2.7x\python\bin\python.exe -m ensurepip`

 And then install the wheel: